Campus Improvement Plan

 2022-23: 19 of 32 Academic Achievement Points Met; 59.4% Component Points (Baseline Year)

-Strategy 1: Through analysis of math progress monitoring and oral reading analysis, teachers will pull small groups in intervention or tutorials to address gaps.
+Strategy 1: Through analysis of math progress monitoring and oral reading analysis data, teachers will develop action plans and pull small groups in intervention or tutorials to address gaps.

 Strategy's Expected Result/Impact: Decreased gaps